Analysis | Seven months in, the Trump administration is still relying on misinformation in its pandemic response

 “You’re supposed to believe the science,” Atlas replied, “and I’m telling you the science.”

 On Monday, Atlas’s comments were more broadly political, praising the government’s response and the new testing regimen.
-He also reinforced one of the strategies for which he’s repeatedly come under fire.
+He also reinforced one of the strategies for which he has repeatedly received criticism.

 “As the vice president mentioned,” he said, “we know that there are areas of the country that have more cases.
 This is to be expected with more social mingling and the testing, but particularly protecting the vulnerable is the key here.”

-It’s hard not to read that as a summary of the approach he’s reportedly advocated within the administration: slow the spread of the virus by allowing less at-risk people to be infected and therefore — hopefully — gain immunity.
+It’s hard not to read that as a summary of the approach he has advocated within the administration, according Post reporting: to slow the spread of the virus by allowing less at-risk people to be infected and therefore — hopefully — gain immunity.
 While deaths are down, in part because the population being infected is younger than earlier in the pandemic, there are more than 700 people dying each day from the virus at this point.
 A fifth of all deaths globally have occurred in the United States.

 “As I’ve said many times, the fear is not the issue here,” Atlas added.
 “We really have a handle on what’s going on.
-We know what to anticipate, and there’s remarkable advances being made as we see today.”
+We know what to anticipate, and there’s remarkable advances being made, as we see today.”

 Keep calm and carry on with your lives, if you will.
 When Atlas was done, he turned the event back over to the president.